Al-Khor SC

-Al-Khor Sports Club (نادي الخور الرياضي) is a Qatari professional sports club based in Al Khor, featuring teams in a number of sports including football, futsal, basketball, volleyball, handball, athletics, table tennis and swimming.
-It is best known for its football team which competes in the Qatar Stars League.
-It plays its home games at Al Khor Stadium.
+Al-Khor Sports Club (نادي الخور الرياضي) is a Qatari professional sports club based in the city of Al Khor.
+Al-Khor SC is best known for its football team, which competes in the Qatar Stars League from the 2024-25 season again after a short absence of 2 years in Qatari Second Division.
+It plays its home games at Al-Khor Stadium.

 History

-Foundation
+Foundation period (1951–1964)

-Al-Khor was unofficially established in 1951 by oil workers to fulfill them with the appropriate facility to invest their energy after their participation with the multinational oil companies at the time.
+Al-Khor was unofficially established in 1951 as "Al-Taawun", The club was created by oil workers to fulfill their needs with the appropriate facilities to invest their energy after their participation with the multinational oil companies at the time.

 In 1961, the club was re-established and set football as its main sport, along with other sports and activities.
 There were two other clubs in Al Khor, but none of the clubs cooperated.
-In 1962, Al-Khor SC merged with Al-Jeel Sports Club, one of the other clubs.
+In 1962, Al-Khor SC merged with Al-Jeel Sports Club, one of the other two clubs.

-In 1964, they conglomerated with Nahdi Al-Aswad (transliterated to "Black Sports Club") and had formally made a request to join the Qatar Football Association on 10 June later that year.
+In 1964, they conglomerated with Nahdi Al-Aswad ("Black Sports Club") and formally made a request to join the Qatar Football Association on 10 June that year.
 From then on, the club was known as Al-Taawun.